 You can find your advisor’s name and contact information in Student Admin, by clicking “Academic Progress & Advising,” and then “Advisor.”

 How do I schedule an appointment with my advisor?

-- To find out how your advisor schedules appointments or what his/her office hours are, go to the department website.
+- To find out how your advisor schedules appointments or what their office hours are, go to the department website.
 Typically this information is found under such headings as “Contact Us,” “Faculty” or similar.

 - If you cannot find the information on the website, e-mail your advisor or go to the main department office and ask.

 What should I discuss with my advisor?